What is bacterial vaginosis (BV)?

 How can I reduce my chance of getting a sexually transmitted infection (STI)?

-When used as directed, male and female condoms help prevent the spread of many STIs, including HIV, during vaginal, anal and oral sex.
-Condoms are less effective at protecting against STIs transmitted by skin-to-skin contact, such as herpes simplex, genital warts (human papillomavirus or HPV), and syphilis.
+When used correctly, external (“male”) and internal (“female”) condoms help prevent the spread of many STIs during vaginal, anal and oral sex.
+Condoms are less effective at protecting against STIs transmitted by skin-to-skin contact, such as herpes simplex virus, genital warts (human papillomavirus (HPV)), and syphilis (when sores are present).

 Important things to remember when using condoms: